cb-technologists/blog/content/posts/cloud-run-with-core.md

          name: "kubernetes"
          namespace: "cloud-run"
    ```
+   The `k8s-cloud-run-sa`  `credentialsId` refers to a Jenkins Secret Text credential with the value being the `ServiceAccount` token of the `cloud-run-sa` Kubernetes `ServiceAccount` and only the Team Master that is configured to use this Jenkins credential will be able to provision Kubernetes agent `Pods` with the `cloud-run-sa` `ServiceAccount` thus limiting access to deploy to Cloud Run to the team with access to this Team Master.
    *from https://github.com/kypseli/demo-mm-jcasc/blob/cloud-run/jcasc.yml*
 5. Created a Jenkins Kubernetes Pod Template to run the `google/cloud-sdk:252.0.0-slim` container image.
    ```yaml